Emergence of Invariance and Disentanglement in Deep Representations: Discussion and conclusion

 \section{Discussion and conclusion}

-In this work, we have presented bounds, some of which tight, that connect the amount of information in the weights, the amount of information in the activations, the invariance property of the network, and the geometry of the residual loss.
+In this work, we have presented bounds, some of which are tight, that connect the amount of information in the weights, the amount of information in the activations, the invariance property of the network, and the geometry of the residual loss.
 These results leverage the structure of deep networks, in particular the multiplicative action of the weights, and the Markov property of the layers.
-This leads to the surprising result that reducing information stored in the weights about the past (dataset) results in desirable properties of the learned interal representation of the test datum.
+This leads to the surprising result that reducing information stored in the weights about the past (dataset) results in desirable properties of the learned internal representation of the test datum (future).

 Our notion of representation is intrinsically stochastic.
 This simplifies the computation as well as the derivation of information-based relations.
-However, note that even if we start with a deterministic representation $w$, \Cref{prop:flat-minima} gives us a way of converting it to a stochastic representation whose quality depends on the flatness of the minimum.
-Our theory leverages heavily on the Information Bottleneck Principle, which dates back to over two decades ago, but that until recently was under-utilized because of the lack of tools to efficiently approximate and optimize the Information Bottleneck Lagrangian.
+However, note that even if we start with a deterministic representation $w$, Proposition \ref{prop:flat-minima} gives us a way of converting it to a stochastic representation whose quality depends on the flatness of the minimum.
+Our theory uses, but does not depend on, the Information Bottleneck Principle, which dates back to over two decades ago, and can be re-derived in a different frameworks, for instance PAC-Bayes, which yield the same results and additional bounds on the test error.

-{This work focuses on the inference and learning of optimal representations, that seek to get the most out of the data we have for a specific task.
+This work focuses on the inference and learning of optimal representations, that seek to get the most out of the data we have for a specific task.
 This does not guarantee a good outcome since, due to the Data Processing Inequality, the representation can be easier to use but ultimately no more informative than the data themselves.
-An orthogonal but equally interesting issue is how to get the most informative data possible, which is the subject of active learning, experiment design, and perceptual exploration.}
+An orthogonal but equally interesting issue is how to get the most informative data possible, which is the subject of active learning, experiment design, and perceptual exploration.
+Our work does not address transfer learning, where a representation trained to be optimal for a task is instead used for a different task, which will be subject of future investigations.